Step 5: Send your evidence

-You should only send evidence that support your claim for refugee protection.
+You should only send evidence that supports your claim for refugee protection.

 The Refugee Protection Division (RPD) accepts:

-country conditions evidence: information about the conditions in your country that are not already included in the NDP
+• country conditions evidence: information about the conditions in your country that are not already included in the National Documentation Package (NDP)

 Important: We must get your evidence as early as possible or no later than 10 days before your hearing.
 If we do not get it by that deadline, the RPD may decide that you cannot use the evidence.
 You must include weekend days when counting.